 Said mountain is Mount Ruapehu, which is scalable if you have the time.
 Some companies also offer trips across Lake Taupo if that’s your thing.
-We decided a nice walk along the waterfront would be appropriate, albeit a tad windy.
-It’s a breathtaking place, and after a wild attempt at golf ($1,000 if you get a hole in one) we sat on a bench looking across the Lake and soaked in the beauty.
+I decided a nice walk along the waterfront would be appropriate, albeit a tad windy.
+It’s a breathtaking place, and after a wild attempt at golf ($1,000 if you get a hole in one) I sat on a bench looking across the Lake and soaked in the beauty.

 Have you been to Taupo?
 What did you do?
 Planning to go to Taupo?
 Leave a comment…